 Parents, pet owners and spouses face this situation all the time.
 The living room carpet was clean yesterday but somehow a mysterious stain has appeared and nobody is claiming it.
 In order to clean it effectively, first you need to figure out what it is.
 Problem solving can help you track down the culprit, diagnose the cause of the stain and develop an action plan to get your home clean and fresh again.

-3. What is that smell coming from my teenage son’s room?
+3. What is that smell coming from my garden shed?

 4. I don’t think the car is supposed to make that thumping noise

 As with many problems in the workplace, this may be a situation to bring in problem solving experts in the form of your trusted mechanic.
 If that isn’t an option, problem solving skills can be helpful to diagnose and assess the impact of the situation to ensure you can get where you need to be.

 5. Creating a budget

 Tap into your problem-solving prowess as you embark on the journey of budgeting.
 Begin by determining what expenses to include in your budget, and strategize how to account for unexpected financial surprises.
 The challenge lies in crafting a comprehensive budget that not only covers your known expenses but also prepares you for the uncertainties that may arise.

 6. My daughter has a science project – due tomorrow